 In addition to Elliot trapping, Biosis deployed remote cameras baited for Quolls, and conducted extensive nocturnal spotlighting surveys across the entire project over two survey periods.
-Trapping and survey effort was therefore considered to be in accordance with OEH guidelines and adequate to detect Brush-tailed Phascogale.
+Trapping and survey effort was therefore considered to be in accordance with the BCD guidelines and adequate to detect Brush-tailed Phascogale.

-3.4.11 Deadmans Creek
+5.4.11 Deadmans Creek